GoogleCloudPlatform/spanner-migration-tool/docs/cli/schema-and-data.md

 ## EXAMPLES

-    To generate schema and copy data to Cloud Spanner from a source database:
+    To generate schema and copy data to Cloud Spanner from a source PostgreSQL database using pg_dump:

         $ ./spanner-migration-tool schema-and-data --source=postgresql \
             < ~/cart.pg_dump --target-profile='instance=spanner-instance'